 Government grants are recognized where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
-When the grant relates to an asset, it is recognized as deferred income and amortized over the expected useful life of the related asset.
-Such amortization is presented in other income in Statement of Comprehensive Income (Note 22).
+Government grants of assets are presented in statement of financial position as other non-current liabilities.
+Such amortization is presented in other income in Statement of Comprehensive Income (Note 23).